ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/weapons.md

 4. Right click this folder, and click "New Group Containing This" to further wrap our bullet.
 Right click this new group and click "Enable Networking".

-    Bullets need to be both Client Context, and wrapped in a Networked object to be preform really well in-game.
+    Bullets need to be both Client Context, and wrapped in a Networked object to be perform really well in-game.

 5. Next, right click this folder again, and click "Create New Template From This".